Adapting scripts to PDB version 3

 Now an array is passed as an object, which has a method for getting its length.
 (Both in C, and in Scheme.)

-Now a plugin receives a container of drawables.
+So, for example, now a plugin receives a container of drawables.
 A user can select many drawables to be passed to plugins.
+More details below.

 Changes in types of PDB signatures